ziluwang829/MGT-Scan/README.md

 mkdir gtscan.db
 ```

 #10.
-Go back into the MGT-Scan directory, in the console, type **R --args** , followed by the following args:
+Go back into the MGT-Scan directory, in the console, type **R --args** , followed by the following arguments:

 >a. **Directory**: Directory that contains the .fa file.